Our Work

 Independent Living Supports’ vision is to build a thriving, resilient, and empowered communities through a sense of belonging and purpose.
 Our unique holistic one-to-one approach remains the foundation of our work with clients.

 Established in 2002 consists of two services youth (13-25 age group) and adults (25 plus age group).
-We have two offices – Dumfries and Stranraer.
+We have a main office in Dumfries and established outreach in Stranraer.
 Referrals for both services come from a range of organisations including other charities.

 Youth Programme

-Our youth programme GoBeDo (Go interesting places, Be all you can be, DO fun things) is a successful blend of one-to-one support and group activities.
+Our ILS Youth programme is a successful blend of one-to-one support and group activities.

 ILS youth keyworkers build trust and commitment with that young person enabling a managed approach to recovery e.g self- esteem, confidence and resilience building to reduce social isolation, reducing debt, managing relationships, education access and attainment worries, housing and shelter challenges.
 In short ILS can take very complex needs and tackle each issue over a period of time if required.